 Essentially the film provides Lanza with a solid framework against which to sing some of the greatest arias, duets and ensembles that have ever graced a single movie.
 He's assisted by some top-notch operatic talent: mezzo-soprano Blanche Thebom, baritone Giuseppe Valdengo, bass Nicola Moscona, tenor Gilbert Russell, and sopranos Dorothy Kirsten, Marina Koshetz, Lucine Amara, and Olive May Beach.
 (Oddly, MGM failed to credit some of these singers, and at the same time deleted a fascinating rehearsal scene from Rigoletto with soprano Jarmila Novotna.)

 The Great Caruso loses none of its magic on repeat viewings.
-As Enrico Caruso, Jr wrote some 20 years ago, "I can think of no other tenor, before or since Mario Lanza, who could have risen with comparable success to the challenge of playing Caruso in a screen biography."
+As Enrico Caruso, Jr wrote over 25 years ago, "I can think of no other tenor, before or since Mario Lanza, who could have risen with comparable success to the challenge of playing Caruso in a screen biography."

-MGM Filmed 1951-1952; released 1952 Directed by Alexander Hall Screenplay by Karl Tunberg and Leonard Spigelgass
+MGM Production period June 1951- Feb.
+1952; released 1952 Directed by Alexander Hall Screenplay by Karl Tunberg and Leonard Spigelgass

 Principal Cast: Mario Lanza, Doretta Morrow, James Whitmore, Paula Corday, Jeff Donnell, Spring Byington, Celia Lovsky, and Eduard Franz.

-Lanza sings: Because You’re Mine (three times – twice with Doretta Morrow, soprano); Cavalleria Rusticana: Addio alla Madre; Mamma Mia, Che Vo’ Sape? (ending only); Rigoletto: Questa o Quella (partial version); The Song Angels Sing; Fluffy Foam (spoof commercial); Lee-ah-loo; The Lord’s Prayer; Rigoletto: Addio!
+Lanza sings: Because You’re Mine (three times – twice with Doretta Morrow, soprano); Cavalleria Rusticana: Addio alla Madre; Mamma Mia, Che Vo’ Sape? (ending only); Rigoletto: Questa o Quella (partial version); The Song Angels Sing; Fluffy Foam (spoof commercial); Lee-ah-loo; The Lord’s Prayer[see film clip below]; Rigoletto: Addio!
 Addio! (with Peggy Bonini, sop.); L’Africana: O Paradiso (partial version); a snatch of Sconto Col Sangue Mio from Il Trovatore (sung acappella); and Granada.
 Colour, 103 minutes

 Comments by Derek McGovern